PrefectHQ/prefect-background-task-examples/README.md

 You can use either Prefect Cloud or a local Prefect server instance for these examples.

-You need to have `PREFECT_API_URL` set to submit tasks to task servers.
+You need to have `PREFECT_API_URL` set to submit tasks to task workers.

 If you're using a local Prefect server instance with a SQLite backing database (the default database), you can save this value to your active Prefect Profile by running the following command in your terminal.